• Skip to primary navigation

 Growing up, my mom was always really good at whipping up some kind of soup.
 A lot of my mom's cooking didn't have a recipe, per se.
 She always cooked from intuition.
 Especially, things like a pot of soup!

-A few that remember are her Potato Soup Recipe, this Split Pea Recipe, and her Ham and Beans.
+A few that I remember are her Potato Soup Recipe, this Split Pea Recipe, and her Ham and Beans.

 All of these things have one thing in common.
 They start with bacon!
 If not with actual bacon, a ham bone or a smoked ham hock.

-What Ingredients Do you Need to make split pea and ham soup?
+What Ingredients Do you need to make split pea and ham soup?

 Ingredients for split pean soup in a dutch oven. recipe by foodology geek.